mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/FAQ/General/index.md

 ---

 ### Where can I find the log files?

 Your log files are located in `C:\MAMP\logs`.
 You can access the various logs through the MAMP PRO interface.

 ---

+### Will MAMP work if the MAMP folder is not located in the C:\ directory?

+Yes it can be installed on any drive which is registered in Windows system.
+But because of simplicity, security and user permissions we always adwise installing on default  `C:\` drive.

+---